Mortarman

 Notes on sand and other aggrgates

-Round: good coverage of binder making it stronger, rolls so its more workable, moisture flows around it.
+Round: good coverage of binder making it potentially stronger, rolls so its more workable, moisture flows around it.
+Not well suited for air limes as these properties are not beneficial.
+Definitely not for exterior applications.

 Grit sand is unregulated sharp sand.
-Usually unwashed with elements which make it unsuitable for concreting.
+Usually unwashed with elements which make it unsuitable for OPC concreting.
 Which usually have an effect on lime mortars too, pozzalons are common, my local has coal and granite in.
 But you could also be getting elements that produce different crystals altogether.
+Varying range of sizes 0-8mm is the usual maximum.
+In some cases this type of sand is excellent in others it can cause major problems and fail.

 Sharp/concreting sand is clean sand which has been washed of very fine silty materials.
-Then tested and graded for use with cementious materials.
+Then tested and graded for use with cement.
 Sometimes doesn't have enough fines for use with air limes so lime dust, chalk, silver or kiln dried sand should be added.
 Max.
 4% silt.
+0-4mm

-Kiln Dried Sand is a artifically dried fine angular grained sand from a variety of sources
+Kiln Dried Sand is a artificially dried fine angular grained sand from a variety of sources.
+0-1mm

-Silver Sand is a fine angular grained sand that dries a silver grey colour from limited sources such as the Wirral and South Coast.
+Silver Sand is a fine angular grained sand that dries a silver grey colour from limited natural sources such as the Wirral and South Coast.
+The important difference with silver sand vs kiln dried is Titanium Oxide and Silica, both of which hastens the initial set.
+0-1mm

-Plastering sand is washed round grained sand with a limited range of grain sizes specifically selected for cement and sand plasters or renders which can be suitable for some applications.
+Plastering sand is a washed angular grained sand with a limited range of grain sizes specifically selected for cement and sand plasters or renders which can be suitable for some applications.
+0-2mm

 Trituration definition